 Coulrophobia is the fear of clowns.
 Clowns are often portrayed in the media as bad or evil, such as in the movie “It”, where the villain is Pennywise, a killer clown with a creepy and disturbed persona who preys on children.
 Children might be afraid of clowns from an early age due to their loud and larish mannerisms.
 Clowns are also thought to trigger an uneasy feeling due to their familiar human body shape, but slightly unusual facial appearance.

 This is the phobia of dolls.
 Dolls were originally created as vessels for the dead, and this seems to be the root of many fears, particularly that the dolls could cause harm to the person with the phobia.
 In addition, dolls can appear almost human-like, but with an unnatural appearance, triggering an uneasy not-quite-familiar feeling.

 This is one of the most common childhood fears, the fear of the darkness.
 This phobia is often triggered by the brain’s perception of what could happen in the dark.
 This is most often seen in childhood, but can be debilitating in adults as well.
 Sufferers may sleep with the lights on, and obsessively carry a torch.
 This might overlap with, or exacerbate, a fear of confined spaces.

 This phobia is the fear of germs.
 This phobia is related to obsessive-compulsive disorder and this phobia can cause similar behaviors such as repeated, obsessive hand washing.
 People with this phobia may cut themselves off from society for fear of being contaminated by germs.

-Most phobias can be treated with a combination of therapy and something called "systemic desensitization."
-This is where people are repeatedly exposed to the thing that they fear in an effort to overcome that fear.
+Most phobias can be treated with a combination of therapy and desensitization.
+Desensitization is where people are repeatedly exposed to the thing that they fear in an effort to overcome that fear.
 In some cases, anti-anxiety medications may also be used.
 Phobias can be debilitating but with the right combination of therapies, recovery is possible.